Intelligence cycle (target-centric approach): Organizational analysis

 Clark defined an organization as a system that "can be viewed and analyzed from three perspectives: structure, function, and process."
 Structure describes the parts of the whole organization, emphasizing people who are part of the organization, and their relationships with one another as part of that whole.
 Function describes the product of the organization and emphasizes decision-making.
 Finally, Process describes the activities and knowledge that formulate the final product.
 An analyst must consider each of these components while examining a particular target organization.
 Most importantly, when an analyst successfully describes the target organization with a full understanding of its structure, function, and process, the model demonstrates the target's strengths and weaknesses to the analyst.
 Weaknesses or changes in the target organization aid the analyst in constructing a predictive, reliable analysis.

 Applications of the target-centric approach to intelligence

 The target-centric approach to intelligence does not aim to deny other intelligence processes.
 Instead, it offers an alternative method to the established intelligence process.
 The intelligence cycle, like many other systems, continually needs improvement.
-In the wake of the 2001 terrorist attacks, the 9/11 commission declared that the US intelligence community needed improvements in gathering and sharing information.
-According to the National Commission on Terrorist Attacks upon the United States, the US intelligence agencies experienced inadequate coordination and cooperation.
+In the wake of the 2001 terrorist attacks, the 9/11 Commission declared that the US intelligence community needed improvements in gathering and sharing information.
+According to the 9/11 Commission, U.S. intelligence agencies experienced inadequate coordination and cooperation.
 This is one example of failure in the intelligence cycle, where a breakdown in the accepted process led to devastating results.

 General Stanley A. McChrystal wrote in 2014 about a targeting cycle called "F3EA" used in the Iraq War, which stands for: